howerj/bit-serial/readme.md

 ![C Simulator Running eForth](bit-sim.gif)

-You should be greeted by a [Forth][] prompt, type 'words' and hit a carriage return to get a list of defined functions.
+You should be greeted by a [Forth][] prompt, type 'words' and hit carriage return to get a list of defined functions.

 The target [FPGA][] that the system is built for is a [Spartan-6][], for a